 For non-medical patients possessing any amount of marijuana will result in a minor misdemeanor and a $150 fine.
 The more you hold, the worse the charges get and can result in a felony, massive fines and jail time.
 Therefore, if you are a non-medical patient, Ohio is not the state you want to get caught with marijuana.

 Following a series of strange marijuana laws in Ohio, the strangest one is found in the fact that one cannot actually combust or ignite marijuana in Ohio.
 In other words, smoking out of bowls, joints or bongs is actually illegal under Ohio law!
 Instead, medical patients must vaporize or ingest THC in edible form.
 While this law is incredibly hard to enforce it is still technically illegal and confuses marijuana users to this day.
-Making it more confusing, you are still allowed to purchase flower, but you must buy a flower-safe vaporizer in order to consume marijuana in plant form.
+Making it more confusing, you are still allowed to purchase flower, but you must buy a flower-safe vaporizer to consume marijuana in plant form.
 While the exact reason behind this got lost in politics, it is most likely due to the fact that doctors agree that smoking marijuana is not the healthiest way to consume weed and goes against the idea of it being medicine.

 Areas in Ohio that DO allow the use of marijuana: